129th Boston Marathon, Bank of America logo

 Hope H.

 Hope suffered a stroke at 19 while unknowingly pregnant.
 Both she and her daughter survived, and Hope made a full recovery.
-This year marks the 20th anniversary of her stroke, and she’s running for Tedy’s Team® to honor the strength they both share.
+To mark the 20th anniversary of her stroke, and she ran for Tedy’s Team® to honor the strength they both share.

 Learn more about Meb’s story